Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/IntroAndFormsWithF3.md

 This .htaccess file has to be in the home directory of the F3 application, and each F3 application will require its own .htaccess file (though usually they are all identical to the above).

 So in the FFF-SimpleExample example discussed in the introductory Viewtorial for this course, the home directory of the F3 application is _.../FFF-SimpleExample/_ (where "..." is the file system path to the directory, e.g., on my laptop, /Users/jlee/Sites/fatfree/FFF-SimpleExample/).
 In this directory there is a .htaccess file as above.
-When I visit the URL _<http://localhost/fatfree/FFF-SimpleExample/>_ the server will go to index.php, but then it will look for a rule defining the directory as a route, bearing in mind that by default my browser will be sending an HTTP request using the method GET.
+When I visit the URL _<http://localhost/fatfree/FFF-SimpleExample/>_ the server will go to index.php, but there the F3 code will make it look for a rule defining the directory as a route, bearing in mind that by default my browser will be sending an HTTP request using the method GET.
 This rule appears as:

 ```php
 $f3->route('GET /', function ($f3) {